Witches (Discworld): Hilta Goatfounder

 A witch living in Ohulan Cutash (a town fifteen miles away from Bad Ass), who makes her money by selling medicine (says Granny), with names like Tiger Oil, Maiden's Prayer and Husband's Helper.
 She lives in Ohulan.
 While she cannot stand the "smoke and fug" of running a witch's tent in the market, she keeps her market stall dim, smoky, and with a dense herbal smell because her customers expect it (see Boffo).
 She was the one who persuaded Granny to fly on a broom and gave Granny her broom.
 She appears briefly in the book Equal Rites.

 Erzulie Gogol

 Mrs Gogol is a practitioner of voodoo living in Genua.
 After some initial confusion about whether being "foreign" means witchcraft is different, she assists the Lancre coven in getting rid of the Duc and getting Ella (who is hinted to be Mrs Gogol's daughter) into her rightful place on the throne.
-She has a black cockrel named Legba, which is able to frighten Nanny Ogg's tom Greebo.
+She has a black cockerel named Legba, which is able to frighten Nanny Ogg's tom Greebo.
 She resurrected Baron Saturday, Ella's father and a victim of Lilith de Tempscire's, as a zombie.
 She appears in Witches Abroad.